JamesTimothyMeech/Signaloid-Wing-Lift/README.md

 | C0-Bypass    | NA                   | 64 MB       | Disabled             | 716.764165    | NA                             | NA                   | NA                   |
 | C0-Reference | 32                   | 64 MB       | Disabled             | 683.976929    | NA                             | NA                   | NA                   |

-To address the question of what would happen if we used fewer pitot tubes and therefore got fewer measurements for $C_p$ we wrote a program (branch: two-measurements-only) where we drop all but one datapoint for both $C_p^\mathrm{Lower} and C_p^\mathrm{Upper}$.
+To address the question of what would happen if we used fewer pitot tubes and therefore got fewer measurements for $C_p$ we wrote a program (branch: two-measurements-only) where we drop all but one datapoint for both $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$.
 The table of results below show that this has a far worse effect upon the mean lift prediction of the program.
 The predicted value for lift is approximately 1166 $\mathrm{N}$ and this is approximately a 67 % error when compared to the lift value calculated from the experimentally measured lift coefficient.
-This indicates that making the assumptions we have made and using the data avaliable from [1] the agreement of our calculations with the experimentally measured lift coefficient are limited by the absence of more $C_p^\mathrm{Lower} and C_p^\mathrm{Upper}$ measurements along the airfoil.
+This indicates that making the assumptions we have made and using the data avaliable from [1] the agreement of our calculations with the experimentally measured lift coefficient are limited by the absence of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements along the airfoil.
-The agreement of the lift calculated by our program and the lift calculated from the experimentaly-measured lift coefficient is limited by epistemic uncertainty due to the lack of more $C_p^\mathrm{Lower} and C_p^\mathrm{Upper}$ measurements.
+The agreement of the lift calculated by our program and the lift calculated from the experimentaly-measured lift coefficient is limited by epistemic uncertainty due to the lack of more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements.
 As before we can see non-neglible improvements in the accuracy of the variance, skewness, and kurtosis with the increasing precision of the processor used by the Signaloid Cloud Platform.
-These improvements are neglible compated to the epistemic uncertainty that we have exposed ourselves to by failing to complete more $C_p^\mathrm{Lower} and C_p^\mathrm{Upper}$ measurements by installing more pitot tubes or alternative pressure measurement sensors.
+These improvements are neglible compated to the epistemic uncertainty that we have exposed ourselves to by failing to complete more $C_p^\mathrm{Lower}$ and $C_p^\mathrm{Upper}$ measurements by installing more pitot tubes or alternative pressure measurement sensors.

 | Processor    | Precision            | Memory Size | Correlation Tracking | Mean Lift (N) | Lift Variance ($\mathrm{N^2}$) | Lift Skewness (a.u.) | Lift Kurtosis (a.u.) |
 |--------------|----------------------|-------------|----------------------|---------------|--------------------------------|----------------------|----------------------|